wlieurance/lleiadb/README.md

 Rscript lpi_calc.R --outfile "path/to/outfile.csv" --indicators "path/to/indicator/definitions.txt" database_name database_user
 ```

 This script calculates indicator-level data at the unique plot and survey year level for each indicator in the indicators definitions file to a delimited or RDS file.
 A call to this script without the indicator definitions file will result in species level data being exported, where each species code is its own indicator.
 Users can construct their own indicators by using [dplyr filter](https://dplyr.tidyverse.org/reference/filter.html) strings.
 Example indicator files can be found in the **indicators** sub-folder and examples of the **hits** tables that can be used are in the **example** sub-folder.
-Further information about what type of data each specific field name may contain can be found in the *pintercept* and *plant* subsections of the database metadata file.
+Further information about what types of data each specific field name may contain can be found in the *pintercept* and *plant* subsections of the database metadata file.

 Further simplification and widening of the data produced via the lpi_calc module can be produced by running: